How to End an Email: 43 Ways to Sign Off on an Email (2024)

 Thanks for your consideration

-Use cases: When you want to thank a potential client for considering using your services and products and hearing you out.
+Use cases: When you want to thank a potential client for considering using your services and products and general email marketing messages.

 Author’s Tip: Make sure you use this closing line to your advantage by trying to get insight on the prospect’s decision and their future moves in relation to your potential collaboration.